top of page

 Elric snapped his heels as he approached and stood at full attention.
 “Elric Reichtoven, private, reporting for duty, sir!”

-“Good form, private,” Latham said with a quick glance.
-His eyes scanned the flurry of activity around him as soldiers gathered their belongings and prepared for battle.
+“Good form, private.”
+Colonel Latham gave him a quick glance.
 “But…you should be able to snap without making noise.
 Perfect form comes without a sound.”

-A cadence of marching began to Elric’s right, and he turned to watch.
-Perfect rows and columns of men departed from the camp down a lane clearly trodden by thousands of boots over endless days.
+A cadence of marching began to Elric’s right.
+Perfect rows and columns of men departed from the camp down a lane trodden down by thousands of boots over endless days.
 A plume of smoke arose in the distance, and the echoes of officers barking orders floated up the valley.
 The metallic ring of swords on shields filled the air, broken only by the lone wail of the day’s first mortal wound.
 Elric grinned.
 This might not be so bad.

-With little warning, Latham’s eyes riveted onto Elric, a fierce glare that purged his joy.
-“You’re not going to last long here,” he said, then walked away.
+Latham’s fierce glare purged his joy.
+“You’re not going to last long here,” he said, then he walked away.

 Kiyla cut a path northward through the rushes and reeds with Elric’s shortsword.
 Cora followed, and Cuauhtérroc carried Elric’s body over his shoulder.
 As they walked in silence, Cora’s thoughts wandered to the reception they might receive.
 Hopefully they wouldn’t be slaughtered for trespassing.
 Would they even know where the forest began?
 Perhaps when the arrows started flying?